 FPT155 uses the binding interactions of soluble CD80 to (1) block CTLA-4 from competing for endogenous CD80, allowing CD28 signaling to prevail in T cell activation in the tumor microenvironment and (2) directly engage CD28 to further enhance its co-stimulatory T-cell activation activity (without super agonism).

 Collaborations with Bristol-Myers Squibb

 Five Prime and BMS initiated a discovery collaboration in March 2014 for the discovery, development and commercialization of immuno-oncology therapies directed toward targets identified in two undisclosed immune checkpoint pathways using Five Prime's proprietary target discovery platform.
+The collaboration was subsequently expanded to include a third undisclosed immune checkpoint pathway.
 BMS is leveraging Five Prime's platform to advance its existing immuno-oncology programs by identifying the most viable drug targets for continued research and development.
-The terms of this agreement include approximately $50 million in an upfront payment, equity investment and research funding to Five Prime and we will be eligible to receive up to $300 million in future development, regulatory and sales-based milestone payments per collaboration target and tiered mid-single-digit rising to low-double-digit royalty payments on net sales.

 In January 2018, BMS submitted an Investigational New Drug (IND) application to the U.S. Food and Drug Administration for a therapeutic candidate under the immune checkpoint pathway discovery collaboration between the companies.
 The first clinical candidate from the collaboration is a fully-human monoclonal antibody targeting TIM-3 (T-cell immunoglobulin and mucin domain-3), an immune checkpoint receptor that is known to limit the duration and magnitude of T-cell responses1.